Jung Sung-ryong: 2014 World Cup

 Jung played all qualifiers of the 2014 FIFA World Cup, but he had to compete with Kim Seung-gyu for appearances in the World Cup after South Korea qualified for the tournament.
 Hong Myung-bo who used Jung in the 2012 Summer Olympics once again trusted him despite his slump in friendlies just before the World Cup.

 Jung saved nine of Russia's ten shots on target in South Korea's first match, gaining respect from the press.
 However, he conceded four goals in the next match against Algeria, and was criticised for his worst performance.
 He was replaced by Kim in the last game against Belgium, and South Korea was eliminated in the group stage.

 After the 2014 World Cup, Jung was named in the national team for the 2015 AFC Asian Cup, but couldn't play any match in the Asian Cup.

 Personal life

 Jung has one sister, who is one year older than him.
-When he was fifteen year old, his father passed away at age 59 and said his father's death affected him.
+When he was fifteen year old, his father died at age 59 and said his father's death affected him.
 In December 2008, Jung married Lim Ji-jeong, Gyeongnam's winner in the Miss Korea 2006.
 The couple have two sons and two daughters.
 Upon moving to Japan, Jung began settling in the country with his family and learning the Japanese language.

 Jung has a tattoo on his left wrist that said: "1 means my pride as a goalkeeper and my sense of responsibility as a keeper.
 It is meant to be."